open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 When you start OpenSesame, you will be given a choice of template experiments, and a list of recently opened experiments (if any).

-:--
-cmd: figure
+%--
+figure:
+ id: FigStartup
-src: 3.png
+ source: 3.png
+ caption: |
-caption: The OpenSesame window on start-up.
+  The OpenSesame window on start-up.
---:
+--%

 The 'Extended template' provides a good starting point for many experiments, because it already contains the basic structure of a typical block-trial-based experiment.
 To save time, we will use this template here.
 Double-click on the 'Extended template' in the 'Get started!' tab.

-:--
-cmd: figure
+%--
+figure:
+ id: FigExtendedTemplate
-src: 4.png
+ source: 4.png
+ caption: |
-caption: The structure of the 'Extended template' as seen in the overview area.
+  The structure of the 'Extended template' as seen in the overview area.
---:
+--%

 <div class='info-box' markdown='1'>